lmstudio-ai/venvstacks/docs/source-builds.rst

 stack definition is built again later with the same `build environment <https://reproducible-builds.org/docs/perimeter/>`__, then the resulting layer archives will be byte-for-byte identical with those produced by the original stack build.
+In general, keeping the versions of ``venvstacks``, ``uv``, and ``pbs-installer`` consistent should produce consistent output artifacts.
+Note that changing the Python runtime used to build the layers *may* change the hashes if the standard library's archiving implementation changes (for example, CPython 3.14 switched to ``zlib-ng``, which means most archives generated for Windows layers will be smaller than previous versions when generated on CPython 3.14 or later)

 One of the ways this is achieved is by requiring that all Python packages included in a stack build be provided as pre-built